-Helen Peterson, an School Transportation of America (STA) bus driver for Battle Ground Public Schools, recognizes five students a week who best illustrate the five rules listed above.
+Helen Peterson, a School Transportation of America (STA) bus driver for Battle Ground Public Schools, recognizes five students a week who best illustrate the five rules listed above.
 These students receive Bravo tickets that can then be cashed in for various prizes.

 “Helen has been dedicated to Battle Ground STA for almost 16 years,” said Mark Worley, regional director of safety and training at STA.
 “Helen cares and knows every one of her students by name, as well as acknowledging their birthdays.
 Helen enjoys her work daily, which exemplifies itself through her attendance, care of her equipment and safety record.”

 Peterson and other drivers cover several different training techniques with their students.
-Basic bus riding requirements covered with students include operation of the fire extinguisher, contents in the first aid kid, emergency phone numbers and how to operate a two-way radio.
+Basic bus riding requirements covered with students include the operation of the fire extinguisher, contents in the first aid kit, emergency phone numbers and how to operate a two-way radio.
 Students are also taught what to do if the bus driver becomes disabled, as well as location and knowledge of exit doors, windows and hatches in case of an evacuation.

 “If my students know safety, then it makes my job of driving a lot safer and easier,” Peterson said.
 “It allows me to keep my eyes on the road and keep the kids safe.”

 School bus drivers in Washington state are expected to review the basic bus safety rules with students, and attend meetings to be current on the school’s rules and regulations.
 Bus Evacuation Safety training is also covered by the STA for all new bus drivers, with training refresher courses held twice a year.